-With data and security breaches more frequent than ever over recent years, 2018 is the year to focus on security protection, with more effective plans to protect ourselves, our companies, and our customers.
+With data and security breaches more frequent than ever over recent years, 2018 is the year to focus on security protection, with more effective plans to protect ourselves, Hire Image‘s companies, and our customers.

 From a small nonprofit to a large corporation–every organization is exposed, in some way, shape, or form, to sensitive personal information that identifies either employees or customers or both.
 This “personal identifying information” can include names, Social Security numbers, addresses, credit card information, license information, and account data.
 When this data, even something as simple as a name, falls into the wrong hands, trouble will inevitably ensue.
 Crime, including identity theft, fraud, and embezzlement, is one repercussion.
 Another is the potential damage to your business.
 Can it withstand theft of funds or property and/or losing employee and customer trust and loyalty?
 No business can afford those risks, especially when they can be minimized with some simple steps.

 Here are ten steps to help protect your business: